 The University will maintain as confidential any accommodations or protective measures provided to a victim to the extent that maintaining confidentiality would not impair the University's ability to provide them.
 However, there may be times when certain information must be disclosed to a third party in order to implement the accommodation or protective measure.
 Such decisions will be made by the University in light of the surrounding circumstances, and disclosures of this nature will be limited so that only the information necessary to implement the accommodation or protective measure is provided.
 In the event it is necessary to disclose information about a victim in order to provide an accommodation or protective order, the University will inform the victim of that necessity prior to the disclosure, including which information will be shared, with whom it will be shared and why.

 6.8 Procedures for Disciplinary Action

-The following WSU Policy 3.06 provides for University procedures for disciplinary actions for employees, students and visitors.
+The following WSU Policy 3.06 provides for university procedures for disciplinary actions for employees, students and visitors for allegations of domestic violence, dating violence, sexual assault or stalking.